nembrinj/protofablab/2023/projects/03_DEUS-EX/README.md

 Furthermore, this system enables a manual override mechanism during an emergency.

 ## Implementation

+The implementation was done in 3 main steps:

 1. Accepting and responding to the new authentication system